blahosyl/enlightened-publishing/README.md

 The [footer](#footer) has additional contact links to the client's social media profiles.

 The Calendly widget is integrated into the site, and styled in alignment and color.
-In larger screens, there is an a white margin around the calendar element, which disappears on smaller screens.
+In larger screens, there is a white margin around the calendar element, which disappears on smaller screens.
 To keep the widget distinct, I have added a white border to it for smaller screens.
 Users can view the client's available meeting times and set up a meeting with an automatic [Google Meet](https://meet.google.com/) link using the widget.

 ![Calendly widget design](testing/responsivity/amiresponsive-calendly.png)

 The second part of this section contains the contact form, where users can submit their name, email address and workshop preferences to the client.
-For the present implementation, this is set up to result in the Code Institute confirmation screen rather than connected to the client's CRM (Customer Relationship Management) system, so that the Code Insitute assessors can easily evaluate the functionality of the form.
+For the present implementation, this is set up to result in the Code Institute confirmation screen rather than connected to the client's CRM (Customer Relationship Management) system, so that the Code Institute assessors can easily evaluate the functionality of the form.
 For the public launch (planned for May 2024), this will be changed so that the client will receive these data in his CRM system.

 ![Contact form design](testing/responsivity/amiresponsive-contact.png)